Oti Region

-The Oti Region is one of the six newly created regions of Ghana in December 2018.
-The region was carved out of the northern part of the Volta Region and will be in fulfillment of a campaign promise made by New Patriotic Party.
-Prior to the 2016 Ghanaian general election, the then candidate Nana Akufo-Addo declared that when elected, he would explore the possibility of creating new regions out of some of the existing regions in Ghana in order to bring government closer to citizens.
+The Oti Region is one of the six newly created regions of Ghana and was carved out of the Volta Region in December 2018.
+This followed the campaign promise of Nana Akufo-Addo to create new regions in order to bring governance closer to the people.
+The region was inaugurated on May 14, 2019 with Dambai as its capital.

 History

-The execution of plans for the creation of the regions was seeded to the newly created Ministry of Regional Reorganization and Development which is under the leadership of Hon.
+The execution of plans for the creation of the regions was ceded to the newly created Ministry of Regional Reorganization and Development which is under the leadership of Hon.
 Dan Botwe.
 Government of Ghana ministry charged with the responsibility of supervising the creation of new regions in Ghana.
 In March 2017, the ministry sent the blue print for the creation of the region along with others to the Council of State.
 The council met over 36 times from the time of submission to August 2017.
 The final stage for the creation of the region was decided through a referendum by the people within the catchment of the new region.
 A referendum on 27 December 2018 approved the creation of Oti Region.
 On election day, 323,708 out of 366,481 (88.33% voter turnout) registered voters cast their votes.
 A total of 319,296 (98.64 per cent) voted Yes and 2,878 voted No (0.89 per cent) while the number of rejected ballots was 951 (0.24 per cent).